 - Court-appointed, private child custody evaluators, also called 730 Evaluators for Evidence Code 730,

 - Court-appointed social workers who work at the court, or

 - Other experts on select issues like an addiction expert to evaluate a parent's substance abuse issue.

-Frustration of parenting time is an important factor.
-However, frustration of parenting time should be serious if it causes a child custody case to land in court.
+The frustration of parenting time is an important factor.
+However, the frustration of parenting time should be serious if it causes a child custody case to land in court.